jdougan/banzhaf-byte/README.md

 Current Issues
 ---------------
-- Was built using the gcc dlang compiler, gdc.
+- Was built using the gcc dlang compiler, gdc 2.079.
 There may be some gdc-isms I am unaware of.
 - Similarly, the Makefile is dependent on gdmd to invoke compilation.
 	- Should make it easy to use dmd on systems with that.
 - CSV input not yet done.
 	- Maybe drop CSV input and rely on other tools (awk?) to convert to tab delimited?
 	- Or not.
 It gives me a chance to mess with std.csv.
 - Might want to make input and output switches more orthogonal
-	- Separeate header output into labels and id block switches
+	- Separeate header output into labels and ID block switches
 	- Same for input?
 - Proportional mwc calc needs revision and command line switches.
-- Error handling for getopt.
+	- Turned off for now, needs respecifying.
-	- Currently it'll crash if you miss-specify options.
 - An option to skip any column headers in the csv or tab input would be useful.
 	- Possibly a `--inskip=NUMLINES`
 - Look for some way to do D I/O without the GC or exceptions.